What does calcium do?

 It’s best to get the calcium you need from your diet if you can.
 However, many Australians don’t get enough, and some people need to take a calcium supplement.

 It’s best to seek advice from your doctor before taking any supplements.
 If you’re over 50, you may want to discuss your risk of osteoporosis and whether to get your bone density tested.
-You can score your calcium intake using the Healthy Bones Australia calculator.
+You can assess you bone health on the Know Your Bones website.